advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

  -d '{"name":"todo", "description":"hi", "id":"abc", "createTime":1234}' -H "Content-type: application/json" | jq .
 ```

+The above use curl to POST JSON Todo item to our example.

 #### Read Todos
 ```
 $ curl http://localhost:8081/v1/todo-service/todo/ | jq .
 ```
 You should be able to see the Todo item that you posted.

 ## Step 7 Using the reactor to track service actor state